 Winix America produces a host of air quality products including humidifiers, dehumidifiers, and air purifiers including the 5×00 series.

-The 52300-2 and 5500-2 are two very similar High Efficiency Particulate Air (HEPA) filter based air purifiers that very similar with a few differences in features and price.
+The 52300-2 and 5500-2 are two very similar High Efficiency Particulate Air (HEPA) filter based air purifiers that are very similar with a few differences in features and price.
 Both are popular, well-made air cleaners with excellent buyer satisfaction reviews.

-In fact you might be interested to know that besides looking very similar they offer the same room size coverage and same basic air cleaning ability.
+In fact, you might be interested to know that besides looking very similar they offer the same room size coverage and same basic air cleaning ability.